-- June 2018 - Construction is expected to be completed.
+- July/August 2018 - Construction expected to be completed.

 The cycleway has been divided into 2 sections:

 The first section of the cycleway goes through Suffolk Reserve from Takau Street, joining the northern edge of Ian McKinnon Drive under the Newton Road Bridge.

 This section of the cycleway is approximately 200m long and is proposed to be 4m wide concrete path.